Vaanathaippola

 The film opened to positive reviews and box office success in January 2000, and went on to win the National Film Award for Best Popular Film Providing Wholesome Entertainment the following year.
-Vaanathaippola subsequently went on to become the most commercially successful film in Tamil, running for over 250 days in theatres.
-Furthermore, the success of the film led to two Tamil Nadu State Film Awards, as well as several remakes in other Indian regional languages such as Telugu, Kannada, Bhojpuri and Bengali.
+Vaanathaippola subsequently became the most commercially successful film in Tamil, running for over 250 days in theatres.
+The success of the film led to two Tamil Nadu State Film Awards, as well as several remakes in other Indian regional languages such as Telugu and Kannada.
 The film was remade in Telugu as Maa Annayya with Rajasekhar in the title role.
-The Kannada remake was titled Yajamana.
-The Bhojpuri remake was titled Pariwaar and in Bengali as Sneher Protidan.
+The Kannada remake was titled Yajamana with Vishnuvardhan in the lead.
+Rajasekhar and Vishnuvardhan reprised Vijayakanth's role in Telugu and Kannada remake.